opensearch-project/documentation-website/_opensearch/install/rpm.md

 An OpenSearch node in its default configuration (with demo certificates and users with default passwords) is not suitable for a production environment.
 If you plan to use the node in a production environment, you should, at a minimum, replace the demo TLS certificates with your own TLS certificates and [update the list of internal users and passwords]({{site.url}}{{site.baseurl}}/security-plugin/configuration/yaml).
 See [Security configuration]({{site.url}}{{site.baseurl}}/security-plugin/configuration/index/) for additional guidance to ensure that your nodes are configured according to your security requirements.
 {: .warning}

-1. Open another terminal session and send requests to the server to verify that OpenSearch is running.
+1. Send requests to the server to verify that OpenSearch is running.
 Note the use of the `--insecure` flag, which is required because the TLS certificates are self-signed.
    - Send a request to port 9200.
       ```bash
       curl -X GET https://localhost:9200 -u 'admin:admin' --insecure